esovetkin/jbs/README.md

 ...
 ```

-In addition to compiling JUBE configuration files, JBS reports useful errors and warnings, such as unused variables, missing imports, variable name collisions, and circular dependencies.
+In addition to compiling JUBE configuration files, JBS reports useful errors and warnings, such as unused variables, missing imports, variable-name collisions, and circular dependencies.

 ## Build and Test